RaresDrg/readme-client/README.md

     Core layers are organized using a technical‑based folder structure, keeping related logic grouped in a predictable and intuitive way.
   </li>
   <li>
-    Barrel files centralize exports, providing consistent and straightforward access to modules within each layer.
+    Barrel files centralize exports, providing consistent and straightforward access to modules within the project.
   </li>
   <li>
     Global UI elements — modals, loaders, notifications — are mounted through dedicated portal roots to avoid interfering with the main layout, and they operate independently from the route‑level rendering tree.